handy USDA resource that explains how to properly handle canned foods:

 3.)
 When in doubt, throw it out.
 Don't take chances.

 The date that is actually marked prominently on the can and is easy to read is not usually- contrary to popular belief- an expiration date.
 It is usually a "sell by" date.
-The exception to this is if you're buying in early 2009 and the can says it expires sometime in late 2010 - in that case, it probably is right to use that date as the expiration.
-You have no way of knowing how long the product has been in a storeroom or on that shelf and it may have been produced and canned in the latter part of 2008.
-Hence, late 2010 would be 2 years from the production date.
+The exception to this is if you're buying in mid-2015 and the can says it expires sometime in late 2016 - in that case, it probably is right to use that date as the expiration.
+You have no way of knowing how long the product has been in a storeroom or on that shelf and it may have been produced and canned in the latter part of 2014.
+Hence, late 2016 would be 2 years from the production date.

-Also, many products very clearly list a "use by" date for "better quality," so best to trust this date as well.
-Any drastic change in the consistency of a food may make it unpallatable, even if there isn't anything really wrong with it.
+Also, many products very clearly list a "use by" date for "better quality," so best to test foods past this date.
+Any drastic change in the consistency of a food may make it unpalatable, even if there isn't anything really wrong with it.
+YMMV.

-Also, be advised that even the 2 year mark may be conservative.
+Also, be advised that I personally consider the 2-year mark to be conservative.
 Many canned foods are good even past that, but 2 years marks the limit at which it is basically guaranteed to have lost none of its nutritional value.

 If you enjoyed this article, feel free to check out the rest of the site, and please consider subscribing to the blog via email by placing your email address in the sign-up box on the right-hand sidebar of the screen.
 You can also "Like" our Facebook page and follow us on Twitter.